 Permit application fees are due at the time of submission.
 No permit will be reviewed without the fees being paid.
 Permit applications must be submitted by the property owner or submitted with the property owner's acknowledgement and permission in writing.

 All permit applications must be submitted with the appropriate supporting documentation.
 Applications submitted without such documents will not be reviewed until supporting documentation is provided.
 The specific supporting documentation for a given permit varies, however most require site plans and building plans.
 These plans must be properly scaled and in some instances may need to be sealed by an engineer, architect, surveyor, or other licensed professional.
+If a plat for a property is needed, contact the local Land Records office where the property is located.

 If a submitted permit application is withdrawn before issuance of a permit, a portion of the permit fee may be refunded.
 Refund requests must be submitted in writing, referencing the permits number, property address, and applicant.
 Fees are not refunded on permits that have been issued.
 If a permit is denied, an applicant has the option of having the Department's decision reviewed by the City of Laurel Board of Appeals.